Skip Bali and Head to these Indonesian Paradise Islands Instead

 BEST PLACES TO VISIT IN INDONESIA OTHER THAN BALI

-If you’re into more than the cafe culture that’s making its mark in Bali, and wandering around off-grid places and finding yourself in destinations that are still untouched by masses of tourists, we’ve got you!
+If you’re into more than the cafe culture making its mark in Bali, wandering around off-grid places, and discovering destinations still untouched by masses of tourists, we’ve got you!

-With thousands of islands, though, it gets pretty hard to choose where to go next.
-We’ve narrowed it down to seven places anyone with a longing for unscathed tropical bliss will love!
+With thousands of islands, though, choosing where to go next gets pretty hard.
+We’ve narrowed it down to seven places anyone longing for unscathed tropical bliss will love!

 Raja Ampat